President of Argentina

 The president of Argentina, officially known as the president of the Argentine Nation, (Note: Presidente de la Nación Argentina) is both head of state and head of government of Argentina.
 Under the national constitution, the president is also the chief executive of the federal government and commander-in-chief of the armed forces.

 Throughout Argentine history, the office of head of state has undergone many changes, both in its title as in its features and powers.
 The current president Javier Milei was sworn into office on 10 December 2023.
 He succeeded Alberto Fernández.

 The constitution of Argentina, along with several constitutional amendments, establishes the requirements, powers, and responsibilities of the president, the term of office and the method of election.

 History

 The origins of Argentina as a nation can be traced to 1776, when it was separated by King Charles III of Spain from the existing Viceroyalty of Peru, creating the new Viceroyalty of the Río de la Plata.
 The head of state continued to be the king, but he was represented locally by the viceroy.
 These viceroys were seldom natives of the country.

-By the 18-25 May Revolution in 1810, the first Argentine autonomous government, known as the Primera Junta, was formed in Buenos Aires.
+The British invasions of the River Plate kindled the Porteño identity sentiment.
+By the 18–25 May Revolution in 1810, the first Argentine autonomous government, known as the Primera Junta, was formed in Buenos Aires.
 It was later known as the Junta Grande when representatives from the provinces joined.
 These early attempts at self-government were succeeded by two Triumvirates and, although the first juntas had presidents, the king of Spain was still regarded as head of state.